SCROLL

 }

-PASSID verifies credential validity, proof, freshness, and claims.
+PASSID verifies the token and returns signed claims plus audit metadata.
 Institutions decide how to use those claims.

 verify endpoint